 An important component of the Code is the dispute resolution provisions.
 A number of options will be available for suppliers’ including; a retailer’s complaints process; mediation/arbitration; legal avenues; or ACCC.

-To access the Food and Grocery Code of Conduct on the ACCC website, please click here.
+Access the Food and Grocery Code of Conduct on the ACCC website.

 Code Issues Assessment Line